 Unleashing the Nuclear Watchdog: Strengthening and Reform of the IAEA

-Author: Trevor Findlay, Senior Research Fellow, Project on Managing the Atom/International Security Program
+Author: Trevor Findlay, Associate, Project on Managing the Atom

 The International Atomic Energy Agency (IAEA) is the principal multilateral organization mandated by the international community to deal with nuclear issues.
 Established in 1957 and based in Vienna, it is essentially the nucleus around which all other parts of the global nuclear governance system revolve.
 This report, based on more than two years of research, interviews and consultations, concludes that the IAEA is: